numericalEFT/NumericalEFT.jl/README.md

 ## Development

-1. To develop or modify this package, you need to install this package first, then run from the Julia REPL:
+1. To develop or modify this package, you need to install this package first, then type `]` to enter the Pkg REPL mode and run:
 ```julia
 pkg> dev QuantumStatistics
 ```